wbreeze/wind_and_water/_posts/2019-08-19-speaking-up.md

 Not only do you feel vulnerable, you feel surrounded.
 There is nothing you can do or say to defend yourself.
-You are alone, half naked, and the wolves are nipping at your legs and arms, going for your groin.
+You are alone, half naked, and the wolves are nipping at your legs and arms, closing in.
 A few other kids chime in with little laughs or yeahs, maybe nervous ones.
 You feel that **everyone in the room** not only loathes you, but is part with the attack.